PATRIOT PILGRIM • WISCONSIN WORKFORCE • IT PATHWAY

 The IT Pathway: A Practical Route Into Tech

-Reality check: if someone promises a six-figure IT job in a few months, assume they’re selling you something.
+Reality check: if someone promises a six-figure IT job in a few months, assume they are selling you something.

 What “IT” Actually Includes